SNCFdevelopers/wcs/src/components/tabs/readme.md

 Tabs component to switch between tab content.
 Use in conjunction with `wcs-tab`.

+## Accessibility guidelines 💡
+> - Use the `mobile` prop to display the tabs as a dropdown list containing the tabs.
+Recommended for narrower screens.

 ## Properties

 | Property        | Attribute        | Description                                                                                                                                  | Type                           | Default     |